canton7/PropertyChanged.SourceGenerator/README.md

 Your ViewModel can implement `INotifyPropertyChanged`, or not, or it can implement parts of it (such as implementing the interface but not defining the `PropertyChanged` event), or it can extend from a base class which implements `INotifyPropertyChanged`: PropertyChanged.SourceGenerator will figure it out and fill in the gaps.

-If you've got a `ViewModel` base class which implements `INotifyPropertyChanged` (perhaps as part of an MVVM framework), PropertyChanged.SourceGenerator will try and find a suitable method to call to raise the `PropertyChanged` event.
+If you've got a `ViewModel` base class which implements `INotifyPropertyChanged` (perhaps as part of an MVVM framework), PropertyChanged.SourceGenerator will try and find a suitable method to call in order to raise the `PropertyChanged` event.
 It will look for a method called `OnPropertyChanged`, `RaisePropertyChanged`, `NotifyOfPropertyChange`, or `NotifyPropertyChanged`, which covers all of the major MVVM frameworks (although this is configurable, see [Configuration](#configuration)), with one of the following signatures:

  - `void OnPropertyChanged(PropertyChangedEventArgs args)`